-The Java-based Secure+ Command Line Interface (Secure+ CLI) and sample UNIX shell scripts are provided to enable you to create customized scripts that automate implementing Secure+ Option.
-Sample UNIX shell scripts are provided as models for your customized scripts.
+The Java-based Secure+ Command Line Interface (Secure+ CLI) is provided to enable you to create customized scripts that automate implementing Secure+ Option.
+Sample Windows scripts are provided as models for your customized scripts.
 You can save these scripts with another name, modify them to reflect your environment, and distribute them throughout your enterprise.
 For more information about using the Secure+ CLI, commands and parameter descriptions, and the scripts, see Chapter 4, Automating the Setup of Secure+ Option Using the Secure+ CLI.